Board of Regents Members

 Term Expires February 1, 2022

-Robert (Bob) Nystuen has been a community banker for 40 years.
-Since 2004 he has been Market President of Glacier Bank, an affiliate of Glacier Bancorp Inc., a publicly traded bank holding company based in Kalispell, Montana.
-Bob joined Glacier Bank in 1996 after 21 years with First Bank System, now known as US Bank.
+Robert (Bob) Nystuen recently retired as Market President of Glacier Bank, an affiliate of Glacier Bancorp Inc., a publicly traded bank holding company based in Kalispell, Montana.
+Bob’s career with Glacier Bank began in 1996 after 21 years with First Bank System, now known as US Bank.
 During Bob’s banking career, he and his family have lived and worked in Havre, Livingston, Bozeman, Miles City, and Kalispell, Montana.

-Bob has been associated with the Board of Trustees of Flathead Valley Community College in Kalispell, MT since 2002 and has served as Board Chair for eight years.
-Bob currently serves on the Board of Directors of Glacier National Park Conservancy and the Kalispell Area Chamber of Commerce and was their Board Chair in 2001.
-He recently concluded terms on the boards of directors of the Montana Ambassadors, Montana West Economic Development and the Montana Commission on Community Service.
+Bob was elected to the Board of Trustees of Flathead Valley Community College in Kalispell, MT in 2002 and he served as the FVCC Board Chair for eight years.
+Bob has served on the Board of Directors of Glacier National Park Conservancy and the Kalispell Area Chamber of Commerce and was their Board Chair in 2001.
+He also served on the boards of directors of the Montana Ambassadors, Montana West Economic Development and the Montana Commission on Community Service.

 Bob is a native of North Dakota and attended North Dakota State University in Fargo where he earned a Bachelor of Science Degree in Agricultural Economics in 1975.
 He then graduated from the Graduate School of Banking at the University of Wisconsin – Madison in 1982.

 Bob and his wife Kim have been married since 1980 and now live in Lakeside, Montana.
-They have three sons, Andy of Big Sky, Steven and wife Kristen of Missoula and Carl of Bozeman.
+They have three sons, Andy and wife Betsy of Chicago, Steven and wife Kristen of Missoula and Carl and wife Hilary of Bozeman.
 Kim and Steve are graduates of the University of Montana.
 Carl and Andy are graduates of Montana State University in Bozeman.